65 Worked Examples: Anatomy, Regulations & Structures

 Worked Example #7

-The introduction of diverse types of UAVs into the aviation spectrum continues to cause many concerns for regulators at the FAA.
+Introducing diverse types of UAVs into the aviation spectrum continues to cause many concerns for FAA regulators.
 Could you discuss some of the reasons?
 What additional concerns might be associated with drone operations at the ERAU Daytona Beach campus?

 • The Federal Aviation Administration (FAA) has established the Federal Aviation Regulations (FARs) to regulate the use of drones, also known as Unmanned Aircraft Systems (UAS), in the National Airspace System (NAS).
 Part 107 of the FARs pertains specifically to small UAS operations, which includes commercial and non-recreational use of drones weighing less than 55 lb (24.9 kg).
 The FAA introduced these regulations recently because of the proliferation of various commercially available drones, some of which were being flown high and fast enough to pose a danger to other aviation operations or the general public.